QubesOS/qubes-doc/introduction/getting-started.md

 ### Color & Security

 You'll choose a **color** for each of your qubes out of a predefined set of colors.
-The color of the frame of each window on your desktop will correspond to the color of that cube.
+The color of the frame of each window on your desktop will correspond to the color of that qube.
-These colored frames help you keep track of which qube you're currently using and how trustworthy it is.
+These colored frames help you keep track of which qube you're currently using.
+You may use them to show how trustworthy it is.
 This is especially helpful when you have the same program running in multiple qubes at the same time.
 For example, if you're logged in to your bank account in one qube while doing some random web surfing in a different qube, you wouldn't want to accidentally enter